laksh-ya/ClinicalPilot/INSTALL.md

 python -m uvicorn backend.main:app --reload --host 0.0.0.0 --port 8000
 ```

-Open http://localhost:8000 in your browser.
+Open http://localhost:8000 in your browser, then open **Settings** to configure engines and routing.

 ---